 Nina Martin taught me the power of imparting knowledge from a singular truth.
 I experienced the clarity that comes from presenting a singular point of view and requesting your students just say “yes”.
 And when the work is over, demanding that every student put their smart, critical minds to task and pick the material apart, taking only what feels true, and tossing the rest.

 Leave out the preamble and just get to the work.

 Katie Duck taught me to just get busy.
 Leave out the preamble, the forward, the “what we are going to do” speech and just get to the work.
 That students want to experience and assimilate and benefit from a certain amount of chaos.
-Especially dancers.
-It is richer territory for them to be simultaneously in action and full of questions.
-And how the thrill of putting a puzzle together is much more exciting than getting both the questions and answers straight out of the gate.
+It is richer territory to be simultaneously in action and full of questions.
+And how the thrill of putting a puzzle together is much more exciting than getting the answers straight out of the gate.

 Bebe Miller taught me to “see what is really there, not what you imagine could be there.”
 Teaching is about removing your own agenda and opening up to the dancer before you and their translation of material.
 And by teaching from this place you provide the greatest love you can give to a student.

 My closest friend and colleague Amii LeGendre taught me “people, not projects”.
-A dancer is a PERSON.
-And contemporary dance is dead cool because it is about the cultivation of that person in all their unique glory.
+An artist is a PERSON.
+And contemporary art is dead cool because it is about the cultivation of that person in all their unique glory.
 She also taught me knowledge is universal property.
-Our job is to gift what we have and empower every dancer to take it, fix it, mold it, modify it, teach it and give it away again.
-Branded knowledge is stingy and stops the flow of the collective conscious.
+Our job is to gift what we have and empower every artist to take it, fix it, mold it, modify it, teach it and give it away again.

 The Good Body.
 Phenomenal Dancing.
 Transcend to Magic.